-systems which can be effectively screened may be exempted from this requirement if the Planning and Zoning Commission finds that such exemption will not violate the intent or character of the proposed Planned District development.
-Fiber, fiber conduit and/or another such other utility may be required at the discretion of the Planning and Zoning Commission or the City Engineer for the purposes of public service.
+Planning and Zoning Commission finds that such exemption will not violate the intent or character of the proposed Planned District development.
+Fiber, fiber conduit and/or another such other utility may be required at the discretion of P&Z or the City Engineer for the purposes of public service.